-To explore homes and newly released homesites that await, please visit The Sporting Club showroom in the Lower Lobby or call 1-304-536-7792.
-Prices as of 12/20/19 and are subject to change.
-Real Estate at America's ResortTM ne of the many spring traditions lost because of COVID-19 was one of the biggest for golf fans, April in Augusta, Georgia.
+ne of the many spring traditions lost because of COVID-19 was one of the biggest for golf fans, April in Augusta, Georgia.
 For those who follow the game, the Masters truly lives up to its slogan of "A tradition unlike any other," and golf enthusiasts all over the world are looking forward to a November Masters and an opportunity to see Augusta National Golf Club draped in fall colors, as few have ever witnessed before.
 That's no different at America's Resort, where ties to The Masters run deep.
 On the walls of the Champions' Room at The Golf Club are photos of past Champions' Dinners at The Masters.
-Just outside of Sam Snead's at The Golf Club and Slammin' Sammy's is a case full of Sam Snead memorabilia that includes an iconic Green Jacket.
-Masters champions have lived and worked at The Greenbrier, and more than one champion has made the walk around Augusta National on an April day sporting The Greenbrier logo on a sweater or a polo.
+Just outside of Sam Snead's at The Golf Club and Slammin' Sammy's is a case full of Sam Snead memorabilia that includes an iconic Green Jacket. bringing sponsors and business associates on a yearly basis.
+The relationship grew and, from 2005 through 2015, Watson served as The Greenbrier Golf Professional Emeritus.
+Watson played in The Greenbrier Classic four times from 2011 through 2014.
+He made the cut in three of those four tournaments, his best finish a tie for 35th in 2014.
+Bubba Watson (2012, 2014) - Watson has been a regular on the property since first playing in The Greenbrier Classic in 2013.
+After winning his second Green Jacket in 2014, Watson's first stop was at The Greenbrier, where he showed off his new jacket and helped celebrate the 100th anniversary of The Old White.
+Watson, who proudly displayed The Greenbrier logo on his bag during that second Masters victory, has played in The Green- Masters champions have lived and worked at The Greenbrier, and more than one champion has made the walk around Augusta National on an April day sporting The Greenbrier logo on a sweater or a polo.
 In total, at least 30 Masters champions have pulled out their clubs at The Greenbrier and made their way around The Old White or The Greenbrier course over the years, and that number continues to grow every season.
 Here's a look at the Masters champions who have teed it up at America's Resort.
+Sam Snead (1949, 1952, 1954) - Snead first came to The Greenbrier as the Assistant Golf Professional in 1936, and his name has been synonymous with